 It is usually a good idea to define a few helper functions; it makes for code that is easier to both read and debug.
-If you are approaching a general image classification problem, a good starting point can be provided by a model from the EfficientNet family, introduced in 2019 in paper from the Google Research Brain Team: https://arxiv.org/abs/1905.11946.
+If you are approaching a general image classification problem, a good starting point can be provided by a model from the EfficientNet family, introduced in 2019 in a paper from the Google Research Brain Team: https://arxiv.org/abs/1905.11946.
 The basic idea is to balance network depth, width, and resolution to enable more efficient scaling across all dimensions and subsequently better performance.
 For our solution we will use the simplest member of the family – EfficientNet B0, which is a mobile-sized network with 11 million trainable parameters.
 The architecture diagram reproduced below is taken from the Google AI blog: